victorgawk/yellowtracker/README.md

 OBS: The database is needed to persist tracked MVPs and user preferences.

+1. Run the `sql/yellowtracker.sql` file on the postgres database to create tables and records needed by the application.
-For a local dev run, in `base/bot.py` file, replace the following lines:
+2. In `base/bot.py` file, replace the following lines:
 ```
 self.config = {
     'bot_user_token': str(os.environ.get('BOT_USER_TOKEN')),